The Museum is run entirely by unpaid volunteers as below:

 The Museum is an independent charity with up to fifteen Trustees managing the strategic planning and financing.
 The Chairman is Alan Wheeler and he is assisted by the Secretary, Bernie Broom and Treasurer, David Broom.

-The Museum Curator, Robert Bacon, is in overall charge of the collection, including displays, storage, care and conservation and the maintenance of records.
+The Museum Curator, Alan Wheeler, is in overall charge of the collection, including displays, storage, care and conservation and the maintenance of records.
 He is always pleased to answer enquiries from the public or to support those researching aspects of local history.

 The Curator is assisted by a team of volunteers, some of whom have specialist skills or specialise in specific areas of the collection.
 The Museum covers a broad spread of local social history through its collection of objects, local photographs and documents, a collection of fabrics, old newspapers, books and art work.